Generated western North Carolina river scene representing the Tuckasegee River, not an exact location photo

 Not on the documented delayed-harvest Webster and Dillsboro sections as of May 26, 2026.
 Those sections remain catch-and-release until Saturday, June 6, 2026, then shift to youth-only until noon and open harvest after noon.

-Use RiverReports for the quick chart, then back it with USGS near Bryson City and Cullowhee so you know whether the whole corridor is trending fishable or rising.
+Use RiverReports for the quick chart, then back it with USGS near Bryson City and Cullowhee so you know whether the whole area is trending fishable or rising.

 Yes, if you stay on the well-known public sections, respect the delayed-harvest rules, and avoid forcing wades when flow is up.